The Dirichlet problem for possibly singular elliptic equations with degenerate coercivity: Uniqueness of entropy solutions

 \section{Uniqueness of entropy solutions}

-In order to show the uniqueness result, we first show that an entropy solution satisfies a suitable truncated weak formulation. \begin{lemma} Let $a$ satisfy \eqref{cara1} and \eqref{cara2}.
+In order to show the uniqueness result, we first show that an entropy solution satisfies a suitable truncated weak formulation (see also Section \ref{s7}). \begin{lemma} Let $a$ satisfy \eqref{cara1} and \eqref{cara2}.
 Let $h$ satisfy \eqref{h2} and let $f\in L^1(\Omega)$ be nonnegative.
 Let $u$ be an entropy solution to \eqref{pbmain} then it holds

 for every $S\in W^{1,\infty}(\R)$ with compact support and for every $\varphi\in \sob\cap L^{\infty}(\Omega)$. \end{lemma}

 \begin{proof} Without loss of generality we suppose that $\supp(S)=[-M,M]$ for some $M>0$ so that $S(u)=S(T_M(u))$.
 Moreover let us underline that, since $T_M(u)\in \sob$ and $S\in W^{1,\infty}(\R)$, then $S(T_M(u))\in W^{1,p}(\Omega) \cap \linf$.
 It follows that $S(u)\varphi=S(T_M(u))\varphi\in \sob \cap \linf$ for every $\varphi\in \sob\cap L^{\infty}(\Omega)$.
 Hence we can choose $T_l(u)-S(u)\varphi$ as test function in \eqref{ent} with $k=\|S(u)\varphi\|_{\linf}+1$ and $l>\max(M,1)$ obtaining